 The ankle is a stable joint due to the structure of the joint.
 The talus sits like a keystone between the tibia and fibula, allowing the foot to move up and down.
-These movements are called plantar flexion and dorsiflexion and are required for any standing or walking activity.
+These movements are plantar flexion and dorsiflexion and assist any standing or walking activity.
 Many ligaments and muscles/tendons also stabilize the ankle.
 These structures can be stretched or torn during this type of injury.

 Causes of an Ankle Dislocation

-An ankle dislocation occurs by a significant injury such as in sports or falls.
-Below are a few causes of an ankle dislocation.
+An ankle dislocation occurs by a significant injury, such as in sports or falls.
+Below are a few causes of ankle dislocation.

 - Trip and fall causing the ankle to be pointed and rolled.

 - Significant blow during a sporting activity like football.

 - Quick and sudden change in direction with sports.

 These can include the following:

 - Significant pain in the foot/ankle.